MiningMath

 2) Rename a tree by double-clicking its name

-• The Model table discloses the main information regarding your block model and its parameters, so that you can easily review it at any time using the "Edit" button shortcut, which will lead you to the "Calculator" functionality.
+2. Model Table: This section provides key information about your block model and its parameters, allowing you to easily review it at any time using the "Edit" button.
+This will take you to the Calculator functionality.

 Model Tab